ilabcode/pyhgf/docs/source/notebooks/3-Using_custom_response_functions.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-Therefor, ee want a {term}`Response function` that returns the surprise for observing the response $y$, which is:
+Therefore, we want a {term}`Response function` that returns the surprise for observing the response $y$, which is:

 $$
 \begin{align}